yomli/ciphersaber.js/README.md

 Please do not use this for anything important.
 In fact, don't use this at all.
 [Go write your own](http://ciphersaber.gurus.org/).

 ## License
-Licensed under the Beer-ware license, revision 42.
+Licensed under the terms of the MIT-Beerware license.
+See the [LICENSE](LICENSE) file for license rights and limitations.